Instituto-Hidrografico/shopping-back/README.md

 ### Roadmap
 #### in development
-- [ ] set up Role Hierarchy
+- [ ] change application.properties to [dev using h2, and prod using postgres]
 #### in concept
 - [ ] service to provide color palete
 - [ ] add Internationalization to ValidationMessages.properties
 - [ ] improve refresh token
-- [ ] change application.properties to [dev using h2, and prod using postgres]

 ## Summary
 * [How to work with this project](#how-to-work-with-this-project)